Advertiser Disclosure

 • Shared Across 200+ Top Outlets

-Chase has some of the most sought-after travel rewards credit cards on the market.
+Chase has some of the most coveted travel rewards credit cards on the market.

-In particular, 2 of its flagship credit cards, the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®, are among the best and most popular offerings in the market.
+And two of its flagship credit cards, the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®, are among the best and most popular offerings for earning flexible rewards.

-Both of these Chase cards can help you earn lots of Chase Ultimate Rewards points, but that’s not all they offer.
-Let’s see what they have in common and where they differ, so you can decide which one is right for you.
+Both of these Chase cards can help you earn lots of Chase Ultimate Rewards points, but they’re very different from one another, especially when it comes to perks, benefits, earnings, and annual fees.
+This post compares and contrasts each card’s benefits so you can decide which one is the right fit for your wallet.

 See below for the current welcome offers for both of these Chase credit cards: